CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/4 Project Management.md

 - **Risk Analysis**: Assess the likelihood of delays by estimating task times and their deviations.
 - **Belbin Team Roles**: Ensure your team has a balance of action, people, and thought-oriented members.
 - **Scrum**: A framework for iterative project development, with clear deliverables after each sprint.

----

-### Critical Concepts:
-- **Critical Path**: Delays in tasks on the critical path will delay the whole project.
-- **Known Unknowns**: Identified risks that can be mitigated.
-- **Slip Line & Timeline Charts**: Visual tools for tracking project progress.
-- **Definition of Done**: Ensures that tasks are truly complete and shippable.